 A favorite place of mine to go after a day of walking and shopping in Central Hong Kong is Blue Supreme.
 Located on Upper Lascar Row (Cat Street) - a pedestrian alley lined with antique shops near Man Mo Temple - it has a quaint neighborhood feel to it.

 The thing I like most about Blue Supreme is that they specialize in live and bottle conditioned beers.
 So, they have a unique selection of sour and funky bottled beers that are hard to find in most places in Hong Kong.
-Is this for everyone?
-My parents who visited recently tell me 'no'.
-But if you're looking for something a little different - add this place to your list!
-(And, they have a good selection of local hoppy crafts on tap too!)
+In addition, they also have a good selection of local hoppy crafts on tap too!